fraenki/puppet-opnsense/README.md

 Please use the github issues functionality to report any bugs or requests for new features.
 Feel free to fork and submit pull requests for potential contributions.

+##Legal

+OPNsense® is Copyright © 2014 – 2016 by Deciso B.V.
+All rights reserved.